Syllable: Open and closed

 A list of examples of syllable codas in English is found at English phonology#Coda.

 Null coda

-Some languages, such as Hawaiian, forbid codas, so that all syllables are open.
+Some languages forbid codas, so that all syllables are open.
+Examples are Hawaiian from the Austronesian family, and Swahili from the Atlantic–Congo family.

 Suprasegmental features

-The domain of suprasegmental features is the syllable (or some larger unit), but not a specific sound.
-That is to say, these features may effect more than a single segment, and possibly all segments of a syllable:
+The domain of suprasegmental features is a syllable (or some larger unit), but not a specific sound.
+That is to say, these features may affect more than a single segment, and possibly all segments of a syllable: